m3enzo/Advanced-Tab-Groups/README.md

 Advanced Tab Groups is made for [Sine](https://github.com/CosmoCreeper/Sine)!
 Please follow these steps to install the Mod.

-1. Go to the [Sine releases](https://github.com/CosmoCreeper/Sine/releases) and download the auto-installer for your sysyem from the latest stable build of the Mod Manager.
+1. Go to the [Sine releases](https://github.com/CosmoCreeper/Sine/releases) and download the auto-installer for your system from the latest stable build of the Mod Manager.

 2. Run the auto-installer as an admin and follow the instructions that are prompted.